CondeNast/perf-timeline-cli/README.md

 that can be passed.
 The flags should be passed as a comma separated list, e.g., `--args="--disable-gpu,--video-threads=5"`.
 Due to the sheer volume of possible flags, not all can be verified.
 Your mileage may vary.
+* `--ignore-default-args` (optional; `false`) - Passing this flag will ignore Puppeteer's default args for launching Chrome.
+* `--handle-sigint` (optional; `true`) - Setting this to `false` or passing `--no-handle-sigint` will cause Puppeteer to ignore the closing the browser on Ctrl-C. By default, the browser is closed on Ctrl-C.
+* `--handle-sigterm` (optional; `true`) - Setting this to `false` or passing `--no-handle-sigterm` will cause Puppeteer to ignore the closing the browser on SIGTERM.
+By default, the browser is closed on SIGTERM.
+* `--handle-sighup` (optional; `true`) - Setting this to `false` or passing `--no-handle-sighup` will cause Puppeteer to ignore the closing the browser on SIGHUP.
+By default, the browser is closed on SIGHUP.
+* `--launch-timeout` (optional; `30000`) - Amount of time in milliseconds to allow the browser to launch before timing out.
+Note that the name of this arg diverges from Puppeteer's due to a name collision with another argument.
+* `--dumpio` (optional; `false`) - Determines whether or not to send the browser process' stdout and stderr to the terminal.
+Setting this argument to `true` will show the console information in the terminal session.
+* `--user-data-dir` (optional; `''`) - The path to the user directory that you wish you use while creating the timeline.
+* `--env` (optional: `process.env`) - The `env` argument allows you to specify environment variables to use for the browser session.
+By default, it will read from `process.env`.
+However, if you wish to pass variables into the tool via command args, you can do so via the `env` arg.
+The value must be a valid JSON string.
+For instance, `--env='{"foo":"bar","biz":{"boz":"buz"}}'`.
+Since the default is to use `process.env`, you can pass arguments via traditional environment variables.
+This interface is optional and allows for greater flexibility.
+* `--devtools` (optional; `false`) - Passing this flag will open a DevTools tab when using Perf Timeline in non-headless mode.
+Note that if page execution is really fast, this option won't do much.
+You can slow down execution using the `--slow-mo` arg.
+A reasonable way to use this arg would to do something like: `--slow-mo 2000 --no-headless --devtools`.
+* `--pipe` (optional; `false`) - Passing this flag causes Puppeteer to use a pipe to connect to the browser instead of the default web socket method.

 ### Network Emulation Options